christianlindell/pxstatspy/pxstatspyR/README.md

 `pxstatpy` and exposes a simple R6 based client.
 Helper classes are provided for API rate limiting and for navigating the API structure in a stateful fashion.
 Only a portion of the original Python API has been translated so far.
+Selection helpers are included for working with wildcard expressions.

 ## Example
 ```r